 The Olympic Vision keylogger is an example of a hacker attack.
 This was discovered in March 2016 and managed to track the actions of computer users in 18 countries.
 This email-based hack used a zip file attachment to emails in order to gain entry to victims’ computers.
 The attack was specifically aimed at business, with the email text referring to an invoice or a quote that the receiver should download.
 This keylogger scam seems to have originated in South Africa.

-More recently, reports have emerged that keyloggers have become acceptable tools for digital marketers.
+Keyloggers have also become acceptable tools for digital marketers.
 In November 2017, the BBC reported that more than 480 commercial websites included keylogging functions to monitor the activities of visitors.

 Using keyloggers to gather behavioral information for the purposes of market research is just as much an invasion of privacy as the hacker use of this technology to steal passwords.
 The discovery of keyloggers by marketers seems to have given keylogging new respectability.